 Refractor telescopes are excellent beginner telescopes.
 They are easy to use and low maintenance, however, they often are pricier than reflectors.
-Think of a refractor tube as a big camera lens, where light enters from one end, passes through the objective lens and ends up on your camera sensor.
+Think of a refractor tube like a big camera lens, where light enters from one end, passes through the objective lens, and ends up on your camera sensor.

 Unlike the Astrograph Newtonian reflector we talked about, refractor telescopes do not need to be collimated before imaging!

 For your first refractor telescope, we recommend getting a small, portable, and lightweight Apochromatic refractor.
-Here are our Top 3 for beginner astrophotographers, in no particular order:
+Here are our top three for beginner astrophotographers, in no particular order: